Country singer Kristofferson looks to end of road

 CRUCIFIXION

-In the 1971 "Jesus was a Capricorn" he predicts the Christian savior would be crucified again if he came back preaching peace and love among all races and creeds.
+In the 1971 "Jesus was a Capricorn" he predicts the Christian saviour would be crucified again if he came back preaching peace and love among all races and creeds.

 In the new album, "Ramblin' Jack" is semi-autobiographical -- a song about a wandering singer "with a face like a tumbled-down shack" of "wild and righteous, wicked ways" who "ain't afraid of where he's goin'."